DrDeke/dte_plan_analyzer/README.md

 3. The results will be printed to standard output

 # Rates and Assumptions
-* Rate information for the D1, D1.2, and D1.11 plans was obtained from the [final order in rate case U-20836](https://mi-psc.force.com/sfc/servlet.shepherd/version/download/0688y0000058iIbAAI) as accessed on December 1, 2022.
-The relevant section starts on page 510 of the PDF.
+* Rate information for the D1.2 and D1.11 plans was obtained from the [final order in rate case U-21534](https://mi-psc.my.site.com/s/case/5008y000009TVbKAAW/in-the-matter-of-the-application-of-dte-electric-company-for-authority-to-increase-its-rates-amend-its-rate-schedules-and-rules-governing-the-distribution-and-supply-of-electric-energy-and-for-miscellaneous-accounting-authority), which went into effect on February 6, 2025.
-    * DTE will make the new D1.11 rate available for service no later than May 31, 2023.
 * The rate elements considered by this script are the per-kWh component of: capacity energy charges, non-capacity energy charges, delivery charges
 * Fixed monthly service charges are not accounted for by this script.
 * Taxes, fees, surcharges, and credits not mentioned on the rate sheet are not accounted for by this script.